Wishmasterflo/ofox_lynx/README.md

 This is still "work in progress".
 It seems to boot now at least!

-Based on May 2024 A14 Kernel
+Based on June 2024 A14 Kernel

 ## Installation methods: